-The College Tuckshop currently operates every Tuesday, Wednesday, Thursday and Friday with a selection of items offered for both first and second break.
+The College Tuckshop currently operates Monday to Friday with a selection of items offered for both first and second break.
 Our preferred method of ordering is through the Flexischools website or mobile app.
 Limited items are available for purchase over the counter.